k2d222/twwe/README.md

 Future short-term goals are as follows:

- - [x] Improve **concurrency** on the server.
-Currently, the whole server state is protected by a single mutex which means there cannot be any simultaneous requests.
+ - [x] Improve **concurrency** on the server. ~Currently, the whole server state is protected by a single mutex which means there cannot be any simultaneous requests.~
  - [x] Allow editing multiple maps on a single server.
-The server will advertise which maps are available and add restrictions on which users can connect to (maybe a password per map?)
+The server will advertise which maps are available.
  - [x] Allow users to create, upload and download maps
  - [ ] Setup access permissions.
  - [ ] Plugin to update a real Teeworlds or DDNet server (a simple /reload command sent should be enough)